 Faculty Positions

-Below are our current faculty opportunities.
-Yale University offers all employees excellent benefits, including the Yale Home Buyers program, a scholarship program for dependents at any college, loan repayment (based on role), and a 5% match to contributions to your Yale retirement account.
+Yale University provides a competitive salary and excellent benefits, including the Yale Home Buyers program; a scholarship program for dependents at any college; and an automatic 5% contribution to a faculty member’s retirement plan plus a 5% match to individual contributions to a Yale retirement account, providing up to a 10% contribution from Yale.

 - Intensive In-home Child & Adolescent Psychiatric Services (IICAPS) Clinical Faculty Position